 - Agency acquisition of interim and/or permanent financing

-As development and due diligence taks proceed, the agency assigns costs to participants by their proportional subscription quantity.
-As CMPAS-sponsored projects moves into the contract development and negotiation stage, each participants governing body must approve final contract terms and agree to their assigned proportional share of costs.
+As development and due diligence tasks proceed, the agency assigns costs to participants by their proportional subscription quantity.
+As CMPAS-sponsored projects move into the contract development and negotiation stage, each participants governing body must approve final contract terms and agree to their assigned proportional share of costs.
 The ensuing collaborative buying group allows for cost-sharing and economies of scale that mutually benefit all participants at every stage of the process from project identification to operation.